 The price for a stock is based upon how much confidence people have in the company.
 When the company seems to be doing well, more people will want to own a part of it.
 This makes the stock harder to come by, and people need to pay more to get it.
 When a company inspires less confidence, people will no longer be excited to own it, and sellers will drop prices until the stock seems like a bargain.

 The main indicator of how well a company is doing comes in the form of earnings.
 Companies that participate in the stock market are required to issue regular reports stating how much profit they have generated.
 Analysts make estimates of how much profit companies should be making, and compare these projections to the actual numbers released every three months.
 Then Investors review these comparisons and decide if the company is doing better or worse than expected.
 This can lead to interesting situations where a business is turning a profit, but experiences a stock price drop, because the market expected the company to even better than it was.
 Conversely, some companies that are actually losing money may see a stock price bump if the quarterly earnings reports reflect a better performance than analysts predicted.

 What Are the Risks of Trading Stocks?

 Stock trading can become complicated, because there are a lot of hidden costs that need to be taken under consideration.
 Most traders need to buy stocks through a broker, who generally earns income in the form of a commission, a small per transaction fee.
 Also, companies sometimes give small bonuses that need to be calculated for each share, and investors need to keep track of all of these items for accounting purposes.
 Stock trading can also lead to the loss of more than your initial investment.

-One way to minimize the risk of trading stocks is to switch to binary options trading.
+One way to minimize the risk of trading stocks is to switch to financial trading.
 This allows you to simplify stock trading down to whether a stock price will go up or down within a specific period of time, without having to worry about paying a third party an extra fee, or not knowing exactly how much money you could lose at any given time.
-Most major stocks are available for binary options trading.
+Most major stocks are available for financial trading.